Britain Races To Vaccine Target As Germany Warns Hardest Days Ahead - UrduPoint

 UK Health Secretary Matt Hancock said Sunday that every adult in Britain will be offered a jab by autumn, with officials vaccinating 200,000 people daily in a race to meet a target of 15 million of the most vulnerable by mid-February.

-The vaccine drive comes as Britain recorded another 1,035 fatalities from the virus, bringing its deaths to nearly 81,000, one of the highest tolls in Europe.
+The vaccine drive comes as Britain recorded another 563 fatalities from the virus, bringing its deaths to over 81,400, one of the highest tolls in Europe.

 Soaring cases are forcing UK medical chiefs to try to prevent hospitals from being overwhelmed and the government to reinforce its campaign for people to abide by stay-at-home orders.